claranet/puppet-varnish/README.markdown

 Installs and configures Varnish.
 Requires you to have a VCL specified in a parameter.

-Supports Varnish 3 and Varnish 4
+Supports Varnish 3 and Varnish 4 (4 only for EL7).

-Currently only working on EL6 derived distros (RHEL6, CentOS 6, OEL 6,
+Currently only working on EL derived distros
-Amazon Linux)
+(RHEL6/7, CentOS 6/7, OEL 6/7, Amazon Linux)

 Requires Puppet >= 3.0